For more on this series, click here.

 #2 Truth: Pentecostals Believe in Speaking in Tongues

 One of the most controversial beliefs challenged by other denominations outside the Pentecostal realm is the group’s emphasis on speaking in tongues.
-The founding movement believed it is the first evidence of being baptized in the Holy Spirit.
+The founding movement believed it was the first evidence of being baptized in the Holy Spirit.

-From the very beginning, as described in Acts 2:5-6, tongues has been a controversial topic.
+From the very beginning, as described in Acts 2:5-6, tongues have been a controversial topic.
 “Now there were dwelling in Jerusalem God-fearing Jews from every nation under heaven.
 And when this sound rang out, a crowd came together in bewilderment, because each one heard them speaking in his own language.”

 The Apostle Peter had to step in to calm the crowd down (Acts 2:14-21), reciting Joel 2:28-29 to help them understand what they were hearing and seeing.
 “And afterward, I will pour out My Spirit on all people.
 Your sons and daughters will prophesy, your old men will dream dreams, and your young men will see visions.
 Even on My menservants and maidservants, I will pour out My Spirit in those days."